-The Debt to Income ratio (DTI) on FHA loans is 45% of your gross monthly qualifying income compared to your overall debt load with the new home loan.
+Most FHA loans are capped at 45% of your gross qualifying income compared to your overall debt load with the new mortgage payment.
 However, with a higher credit score there are allowances for DTI ratios.

 There are many flexible options for down payment funds on an FHA loan.
 Gift funds can come from family members for the entire down payment and closing costs.
 Grant and bond programs from the state can also be used toward a down payment.